-Tryptophan is an amino acid needed for normal growth in infants and for nitrogen balance in adults.
-It is an essential amino acid, which means your body cannot produce it -- you must get it from your diet.
+Tryptophan is an amino acid needed for normal growth in infants and for the production and maintenance of the body's proteins, muscles, enzymes, and neurotransmitters.
+It is an essential amino acid.
+This means your body cannot produce it, so you must get it from your diet.

 - Vitamin B6